Swiss supreme court reverses freeze on Angolan tycoon's $900 mln fortune | Business

 "The appellant has given explanations for each of the (bank) activities deemed problematic by the public prosecutor", the court added.
 The Swiss public prosecutor did not immediately respond to a Reuters request for comment on the court's ruling.

-Prosecutors said in the original court filing they had frozen $1.25 billion in accounts associated with de Sao Vicente, his family and companies after Swiss banks flagged transfers to them as suspicious.
-They released most of the accounts in April 2019 save for two which were in de Sao Vicente's name.
+'LEGITIMATE REIMBURSEMENT' Prosecutors said in the original court filing they had frozen $1.25 billion in accounts associated with de Sao Vicente, his family and companies after Swiss banks flagged transfers to them as suspicious.

-De Sao Vicente, who has been jailed on suspicion of corruption in Angola since late last year, has described the transfers between 2012 to 2019 as legitimate reimbursement for loans he had made earlier.
-Angolan prosecutors did not respond to a Reuters request for comment on the ruling.
-Court filings to date suggest there has been no request by Angola for a repatriation of funds.

-De Sao Vicente's wife, whose name along with those of other family members are attached to bank accounts originally blocked and then released by the Swiss prosecutors, is Irene Neto, a former deputy minister from Angola's ruling party and daughter of Angola's former president.
-Neto denies any role in his businesses or any corruption.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)